 Here are some tips to help you make the most of cloth diapers if you choose to use them:

 - Change diapers as often as necessary, ideally at least every three hours.

 - If there is stool in the diaper, start by flushing it down the toilet.

 - Clean your baby's bottom with warm water using a soft washcloth.
 You can add a small amount of gentle fragrance-free soap with a physiological pH.
 Rinse well.
 Try to avoid cleansing wipes, as they are often more irritating to the skin.

 - Wait until your baby's skin is dry before putting on a clean diaper.
 You can gently tap the skin dry with a clean towel.

-- When washing diapers, use a detergent that is appropriate to clean cloth diapers to avoid the accumulation of residue and the risk of irritation.
+- Use a detergent suitable for cloth diapers when laundering to avoid residue build-up and reduce the risk of irritation.

-You can rely on your pharmacist for any questions concerning health issues!
-He/she is available to answer your questions and offer advice.
+You can rely on your pharmacist for any health-related matters!
+They are available to answer your questions and offer advice.